1jour1vin

 asparagus

-Kritt Pinot Blanc has a pale color and, from the first nose, a pleasant roundness and an aromatic palette ranging from ripe fruits (nectarine, apricot) to notes of almonds.
+Kritt Pinot Blanc boasts a pale color and, from the very first whiff, a pleasant roundness and an aromatic palette ranging from ripe fruits (nectarine, apricot) to hints of almond.
 This wine is full-bodied and delicately coats the entire palate.

 Buy your Kreydenweiss Alsace wines at the best price in a private sale!